RobertoIzzo/exercises/Exercises/ReadMePleasetxt.txt

 appwebx and webapiy have both class pipporequest (dto) but is not necessari that they have the same variable

 SERIALIZZATORE JSON prende stream + classe pippo e invia a qualcuno che deserializza

+												RUNTIME HOST

+And from a simplified traditional OS point of view, the CLR is really just a set of DLLs.
+So, you need a OS process to load and execute the entry point of that CLR DLL.
+This hosting executable is your runtime host.
+In reality the .Net runtime host does a lot of things for the CLR The hosting process is started like any other process.
+Basically, what makes it a .Net runtime host is that it loads the CLR.

+The CLR has been designed to support a variety of different types of applications, from Web server applications to applications with a traditional rich Windows user interface.
+ Each type of application requires a runtime host to start it.
+  The runtime host loads the runtime into a process, creates the application domains within the process, and loads user code into the application domains.

+The .NET Framework ships with a number of different runtime hosts, including the hosts listed in the following table.
+1)everything in .NET runs within an application domain.
+2) Even though you never create an AppDomain explicitly, the runtime host creates a default domain for you before running your application runs.
+3)if you run code in 2 different AppDomains within a process, the code will run in isolation.
+  Any communication between the AppDomains will get either serialized or handled via MarshallByRefObject.
+4)The only true process is what is called a Runtime Host (Win32 applications)
+5)  The CLR is a DLL which means that, in order to run, it must be hosted in some process:
+   The runtime host.

 			                                 C A S  - (Code Access Security)